frostace/nature-snow/README.md

 ## Description
-This is an Interactive Snow Visualization Website
+This is an Interactive Snow Visualization Website:
-I:
 * Implemented simple physics engine that can produce repelling and attracting force between snowflakes and,
 * Designed the visualization with p5.js and improved interaction with mousemove and mousehold